Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 • You build products or services on Terraform where BSL could apply to you as “competitor”.

-• You’re part of the ecosystem (tool provider, consultancy) and governance neutrality matters.
+• You’re part of the ecosystem (tool provider, consultancy) and governance neutrality carries legal weight.

 • You want to bet on the community trajectory long-term.